markovicmarco/ra-language-serbo/README.md

-Sebian translations for react-admin, the frontend framework for building admin applications on top of REST/GraphQL services.
+Serbian translations for react-admin, the frontend framework for building admin applications on top of REST/GraphQL services.